-U.S. Rep. Ron Kind’s Statement on the End of the Partial Government Shutdown
+Rep. Ron Kind’s Statement on the Observation of National Vietnam War Veterans Day

-La Crosse – Today, the president announced that a compromise to reopen the government has been met.
+La Crosse – Tomorrow, the country will come together to observe National Vietnam War Veterans Day.
 U.S. Rep. Ron Kind released the following statement:

 In The News